 Jim doesn’t have a car, but his girlfriend, Melanie, lets him borrow hers whenever he needs it.
 One night, while Jim is driving Melanie’s car, he becomes a bit drowsy and accidentally drives into oncoming traffic, causing a four-car pileup.

-Two of the other cars are totaled, and four people, with serious injuries, are transported to the hospital.
+Two of the other cars are totaled, and four people with serious injuries are transported to the hospital.
 Fortunately, Melanie’s car insurance policy covers Jim, right?
 Well, sort of.

 You see, Melanie had decided to save money by buying the minimum amount of coverage required by her state.
-The liability damages of the accident greatly exceeded what her policy will cover.
+The liability damages of the accident greatly exceed what her policy will cover.
 Guess who’s responsible for making up the difference?

 This is just one example of a situation where someone who does not own a vehicle would have benefited from carrying a non-owner car insurance policy.

 If you are among the millions of licensed drivers in this country who do not own a car, you may want to talk to an independent insurance agent to learn more about your options for coverage when you are driving.
 Let an agent advise you about whether non-owner car insurance is right for you.

 A non-owner car insurance policy is designed for licensees who do not own a vehicle but still may require liability insurance for a number of reasons:

 - A licensed driver who does not own a car but frequently rents one may find that having a non-owner auto insurance policy allows them to pay a lower rate for the insurance required by rental companies.

 - If you regularly borrow a car from a friend or neighbor and are not listed as an insured driver on their personal auto policy, you would be wise to purchase a non-owner liability insurance policy, especially if the vehicle owner carries low liability limits.

 - If you are attempting to get a driver's license in a state that requires proof of financial responsibility, and you do not own a vehicle.